 For those of you who do not know me, I will begin by telling you a little about myself.
 I began quilting in 1986 when I received some quilt tops that my husband's grandmother had left.
 I soon began making my own quilt tops and hand quilted them for 10 years.
-I love all forms of quilting, from piecing to applique and have experimented with many different styles over the years.
 Like most quilters, I soon had more quilt tops than I could ever hand quilt so I took my first machine quilting class and quilted on my domestic sewing machine for a while.
-I finally purchased my Gammill Optimum Plus Longarm machine and started quilting tops for other people as a full time business.
+I finally purchased my Gammill Optimum Plus Longarm machine and started quilting tops for other people as a full time business in 2005.

-I have taken over 60 longarm quilting classes from recognized experts in the longarm quilting field.
-I do free form all over designs, pantograph designs ( a.k.a edge-to-edge and all over) and custom quilting.
-I have many patterns to choose from and I also freeform quilt.
-I especially like creating patterns from the designs in the fabric used in the quilt tops.
-I keep current on trends by attending classes and attending local and national quilt shows .
-I am a member of the American Quilter's Society, the International Machine Quilter's Association, the International Quilt Association, and the Trinity Valley Quilt Guild in Ft.
-Worth, Texas.
+I have taken over 65 longarm quilting classes from recognized experts in the longarm quilting field.
+I do free form all over designs, pantograph designs ( a.k.a edge-to-edge and all over) and custom quilting on pieced quilts.
+I have many patterns to choose from.
+I am a member of the International Machine Quilter's Association, and the International Quilt Association.
 I am also a proud member of the National Society of the Daughters of the American Revolution.
-Please see the information below regarding three books that my quilting has been published in.
+Please see the information below regarding eight books that my quilting has been published in.

+I live in the Dallas/Ft.
+Worth, Texas area.
 I hope you will consider me as a partner with you in finishing your quilt top.
+I am by appointment only.
+The best way to reach me is by email.

 More than 150 years ago a pioneer family left a sign on their Kentucky door reading "Gone to Texas."